 “I love it when brides choose a more natural, ‘undone’ look,” says Moroccan Oil artistic director Kevin Hughes.

 “If you wear your hair down every day, wear it down on your wedding day but add a little wave or curl, and maybe pull the front strands back off your face to make them look just a little bit more polished.”
 Top tip?
 “If your ends are a bit limp, grab some Moroccan Oil Dry Texture Spray, as this will give you tousled texture and volume.”

 Channel your inner mermaid with the new season’s penchant for heavenly waves, as seen on the Monique Lhuillier, Pronovias and Maggie Sottero runways.

 Salon founder and head stylist Limoz Logli suggests “tonging your hair by taking small sections.
 Hold your tong vertically when doing this, as it’ll give you that much longed for ‘mermaid curl’ effect.
 Start from the nape of the neck and work your way up, making sure to twist the tong outwards around the hair, as this will open up your face.
 Then use the tong in alternate directions with each strand, to give the whole head a voluminous finish.”

 Wedding tiaras and pins

-Bring a regal (h)air to your bridal look – while making a simple chignon look oh-so 2019 – with a well-placed diadem or sparkling hair pin.
+Bring a regal (h)air to your bridal look – while making a simple chignon look so on trend – with a well-placed diadem or sparkling hairpin.

 “High necks, illusion-backs and long sleeves look stunning with a ballerina bun that shows off details, especially topped off with a tiara.
 Another style that looks beautiful is a hair chain draped across an up-do, giving the illusion of scattered crystals,” says hair artist Anne Veck.